bronwynbjorkman/bronwynbjorkman.github.io/_posts/2020-08-25-figuring-you-guys-out.markdown

 > (5) \*We looked up **them**. / We looked **them** up.

-If *you guys* were a regular English pronoun, we would expect it to act like *you* in (5).
+If *you guys* were a regular English pronoun, we would expect it to act like *them* in (5).
 Instead, though, *you guys* acts like the full noun phrases in (3) and (4), being able to either precede or follow a particle:

 > (6) We looked up **you guys**. / We looked **you guys** up.